Brosa1/tcore-docs/docs/resources/analysis/overview.md

 There are 3 ways to execute your Analysis:

-1. You can set up an [Action](/action) that triggers your Analysis when certain events happen
+1. You can set up an [Action](/action) that triggers your Analysis when certain events happen;
-2. You can manually execute your Analysis by clicking the **Run** button at the bottom of the page
+2. You can manually execute your Analysis by clicking the **Run** button at the bottom of the page;
-3. You can manually execute your Analysis by making a POST request to `/analysis/:id/run`
+3. You can manually execute your Analysis by making a POST request to `/analysis/:id/run`.

 ## Writing code